-- An 8(b)(7)(C) charge is filed and - A representation petition is filed before the picketing has exceeded a reasonable period of time
+- An 8(b)(7)(C) charge is filed by an employer and - A representation petition is filed before the picketing has exceeded a reasonable period of time

 Under the expedited procedures neither a showing of interest nor a separate demand for recognition is required to support the petition.
-Likewise, the requirement for an Excelsior list does not apply in these elections.
+Likewise, the requirement for a voter list does not apply in these elections.
 Excelsior Underwear, Inc., 156 NLRB 1236, 1242 fn.
 14 (1966); Representation Casehandling Manual, Sec.
-11312.1(k).
+11312.1(j).
 The eligibility date typically would be the payroll period ending date immediately preceding the issuance of the direction of election.

-- (a) Processing Petition without Hearing: If it is determined that an election is warranted, the Regional Director may direct an election without a hearing.
+- (a) Processing Petition without Hearing: If it is determined that an election is warranted, the Regional Director should direct an election without a hearing, except where it appears that the proceeding raises questions which cannot be decided without a hearing.
 Sec.
 102.77, Rules and Regulations.
 The Direction of Election and Notice of Election should include the description of the unit, the eligibility date and the time, manner and place of conducting the election.
 See Pattern 72 in Sec.
 10236.3.
 Any party may file a request for special permission to appeal the direction of election to the Board.
 In such circumstances, unless otherwise ordered by the Board, review by the Board will not stay the election.
 The Regional Office should, however, impound the ballots pending further action by the Board. - (b) Processing Petition with Hearing: If the Regional Director believes that certain issues must be resolved before conducting an election, a hearing may be held.
-See Patterns 70 and 71 in Secs.
-10236.1 and .2, respectively.
 Issues relating to the propriety of processing the petition under the expedited procedures, as for instance whether the petition was timely filed or whether subparagraphs (A) or (B) of Section 8(b)(7) are applicable, are not appropriate for hearing.
 The hearing officer must be familiar with the expedited procedures set forth in Sec.
-102.77(b), Rules and Regulations, which govern the conduct of such proceedings. - (c) Disposition of the Charge: Pending the determination of whether to direct an election under the expedited procedures, no formal action should be taken on the 8(b)(7)(C) charge.
+102.77(b), Rules and Regulations, which govern the conduct of such proceedings.

+(c) Disposition of the Charge: Pending the determination of whether to direct an election under the expedited procedures, no formal action should be taken on the 8(b)(7)(C) charge.
 If such an election is directed, the 8(b)(7)(C) charge should be dismissed.
 Sec.
 102.81, Rules and Regulations.
-The dismissal letter should advise the charging party that, pursuant to
+The dismissal letter should advise the charging party that, pursuant to Sec.

-Sec.
 102.81(a), Rules and Regulations, any appeal, in order to be timely, must be filed within 7 days of service of the dismissal letter.
-See Pattern 73 in Sec.
-10236.4.

 If the Regional Director dismisses the petition or determines that an expedited election is not appropriate, formal action on the 8(b)(7)(C) charge should be taken promptly.
-See Pattern 75 in Sec.
-10236.6, regarding refusal to process under the expedited procedures.